Dallas Zoo

 Dallas Zoo (also called the Dallas Zoological Park) is a 106 acre zoo located 3 mi south of downtown Dallas, Texas, in Marsalis Park.
 Established in 1888, it is the oldest and largest zoological park in Texas and is managed by the non-profit Dallas Zoological Society.
 It is home to over 2,000 animals representing 406 species.
 It is an accredited member of the Association of Zoos and Aquariums (AZA), and is a member of the World Association of Zoos and Aquariums (WAZA).

 In 2009, the Dallas City Council unanimously approved the construction of the 11 acre Giants of the Savanna Exhibit, and also voted to privatize the zoo.
 In recent years, attendance has surged.
-In 2015, the zoo achieved an annual attendance of 1 million+ visitors for the first time.
+In 2015, the zoo achieved an annual attendance of 1 million+ visitors for the first time, and as of 2026, the park provides nearly 1,800 jobs annually.
 The Dallas Zoological Society is supported by over 25,500 membership households.
 The DZS manages all fundraising, membership, special events, food services, retail operation, volunteer programs, marketing, and public relations for the zoo under management contract with the City of Dallas.